Shalkarteniz

 Shalkarteniz (Шалқартеңіз; Шалкартениз) is a salt lake in the Yrgyz District, Aktobe Region, Kazakhstan.

-The Shalkarteniz lies in the northeastern sector of the Turan Depression, 160 km northwest of the city of Aralsk.
+Shalkarteniz lies in the northeastern sector of the Turan Depression, 160 km northwest of the city of Aralsk.
 It is part of the Kazakh semi-desert ecoregion.
 There are no towns in the immediate vicinity.
 The nearest settlement is Zhaisanbai village, located 23 km to the west.

 History

 Until the end of the 16th century, the Shalkarteniz basin was regularly filled by the formerly more abundant waters of the Turgay river, which at that time reached the Aral Sea.
 In the centuries that followed the river became shallow and carried less water, so the Shalkarteniz could not overflow.
 Thus the Turgay stopped flowing south and the depression lost its connection with the Aral Sea.
 By the 20th century, at the time of the Kazakh SSR, the degradation of the forest cover and extraction of water from the Turgay and Irgiz rivers increased.
 Finally by 1960 Shalkarteniz completely dried up and the greater flamingo colonies stopped nesting in the place.

 However, the snowy winter of 1969-1970 filled again the rivers of the Turgay Basin, causing early and exceptionally heavy floods.
 Such unusual floods happened again in 1971 and 1972.
 As a result, the lake basin filled seasonally and the flamingos returned, establishing summer nesting colonies as before.